lorrli274/next/courses/community/Mozilla/Express Web Framework/5- Activates/Author list page and Genre list page challenge/04-What Does it Look Like.md

+danger>   http://localhost:3000/.  link needs to work in codevolve?

-Run the application and open your browser to .
+Run the application and open your browser to http://localhost:3000/.
 Then select the _All authors _link.
 If everything is set up correctly, the page should look something like the following screenshot.

 ![](https://storage.googleapis.com/codevolve-assets/internal/courses/Mozilla/LocalLibary_Express_Author_List.png)